Originally written in April 2015

 21. Toronto Maple Leafs — Matt Niskanen, D

-Toronto drafted, then traded, Rask back in 2005.
+Toronto drafted, then traded Rask back in 2005.
 This time, they’ll actually keep the player they take.
-Matt Niskanen is a very productive offensive defenseman, and would help a Maple Leafs blue line that always seems to have issues.
+Matt Niskanen was a very productive offensive defenseman and would’ve helped a Maple Leafs blue line that always seems to have issues.

 Original Pick: G Tuukka Rask

 22. Boston Bruins — Patric Hornqvist, F